Keywords

 cancer survivorship; employment; quality of life; reintegration; schooling

-Internationally, the considered age range of Adolescent and Young Adult (AYA) cancer survivors is 15–39 (Desandes & Stark, 2016).
+Internationally, the considered age range of Adolescent and Young Adult (AYA) cancer survivors is 15–39 years (at diagnosis) (Desandes & Stark, 2016).
 The number of newly diagnosed AYA cancers is increasing and so too is the number of AYA living with and beyond cancer, resulting in heightened focus on survivorship needs.
 This recent paradigm shift in survivorship care has focused on optimising quality of life for those living with and beyond cancer, including reintegration into education and employment (Vaz-Luis et al., 2022).

 Physical and psychosocial sequalae experienced by AYA cancer survivors during and after cancer treatment include fatigue, cognitive dysfunction, anxiety, and depression (Baker & Syrjala, 2018; Ikonomidou, 2018; LaRosa et al., 2017; Lea et al., 2020; Mittal et al., 2022; van Deuren et al., 2020; Zebrack, 2011).
 It is commonly reported that this cohort will face ‘overwhelming’ physical and cognitive demands on their re-entry to education and employment (Brauer et al., 2017).
 Challenges associated with education reintegration include expedited return to keep up with peers, limited training for educators on how to best support reintegration, and the impact of altered body image during this adolescent stage (Brauer et al., 2017; Fardell et al., 2018; Thompson et al., 2015).
 While there remains partial overlap of physical and psychosocial barriers to employment reintegration for AYAs, other factors can influence this transition including returning to dependency on parents, fear of potential workplace discrimination, and workplace accommodations (Fardell et al., 2018; Husson et al., 2018; Ketterl et al., 2019), although these can vary depending on societal context (e.g., country-specific legislation/entitlements).